mkatfi/ft_irc/README.md

     ```

 ### 📫 Contact:
-Feel free to reach out to @tmanolis, @QnYosa, and @marineks for questions or feedback on the project.
+Feel free to reach out to @mkatfi, @hchaguer, and @oryadi for questions or feedback on the project.

 ---